Hospitals confront water shortages in winter storm aftermath - The Boston Globe

 Advertisement

-Texas Rep. Michael McCaul told CNN's “State of the Union” that federal disaster relief can be used to repair burst pipes and flood damage and to help Texans hit with skyrocketing energy bills.
+Texas Representative Michael McCaul told CNN’s “State of the Union” that federal disaster relief can be used to repair burst pipes and flood damage and to help Texans hit with skyrocketing energy bills.

-McCaul also criticized fellow Republican Sen. Ted Cruz's decision to take his family on vacation amid the crisis.
+McCaul also criticized fellow Republican Senator Ted Cruz’s decision to take his family on vacation amid the crisis.

 “When a crisis hits my state, I'm there,” McCaul said.
 “I'm not going to go on some vacation.
 I know Mr. Cruz called it a mistake, and he's owned up to that.
 But I think that was a big mistake.”